CS3219-AY2526Sem1/cs3219-ay2526s1-project-g31/README.md

 # CS3219 Project (PeerPrep) - AY2526S1
 ## Group: G31

+## Set up
+1. Copy `.env.example` to `.env` and modify the environment variables as needed.
+2. Run `docker-compose -f docker-compose.dev.yml up --build` to start all services in development mode.

 ### Note:
 - You are required to develop individual microservices within separate folders within this repository.
 - The teaching team should be given access to the repositories as we may require viewing the history of the repository in case of any disputes or disagreements.